SDFIdk/ea-modelling-tools-java/README.md

 # EA Modelling Tools

-This project contains a set of tools, written in Java, to support model driven development for models made with Sparx Enterprise Architect (EA).
+This repository contains a set of tools, written in Java, to support model driven development for models made with Sparx Enterprise Architect (EA).
+These tools are supposed to be used together with the scripts from the repository EA Modelling Tools JavaScript.

 ## Using the tools